vijay03/jsys/README.md

 - Finalizing details of journal
 - Getting the journal registered?

+## Discussion

+We've setup the #jsys channel in the Systems slack to discuss this idea.
+Please join the systems slack [here](http://bit.ly/join-systems-slack-2019), and look for the #jsys channel.

 Similar open-access journals
 =============================
 - [Journal of Machine Learning Research](http://www.jmlr.org/)